Set the foundations for your career.

-If your current role meets the requirements of the Diploma in Professional Engineering Practice then you can register the internship via CareerHub.
+If your current role meets the requirements of the Diploma in Professional Engineering Practice then you can register the internship via CareerHub to be reviewed by the Work Integrated Learning team (internships) Coordinator.
 CareerHub is our very own job board dedicated to jobs for students.

 What employers will I work with?

 UTS partners with a range of companies across industry, who employ engineering students.
 They advertise available internships via CareerHub.
 Students can also seek internships with other employers who are not current partners.
 These jobs can be found via SEEK or other national job boards.